 - Engaging in the local library reading challenge

 We further tolerance and harmony between different cultural traditions by enabling students to acquire an appreciation of and respect for their own and other cultures.
 We show this through

-- Our Global Learning Programme – all teachers have Global Teachers Award.
+- Most teachers have the Global Teachers Award.

-- Teaching Modern Foreign Languages in KS2 – children share their own language and culture with others as well as learning about new languages and cultures.
+- Teaching Modern Foreign Languages throughout the school– children share their own language and culture with others as well as learning about new languages and cultures.

 - Inviting our CAFOD (Catholic Association for Overseas Development) representative to be a regular visitor –we have workshops and assemblies and fundraise regularly.

 - Holding Circle time/P4C (Philosophy for Children), giving opportunities for children to listen to and understanding the opinions of others.